Brady, Kraft embrace, chat before QB's return vs Patriots

 Earlier, there was a lengthy and seemingly warm embrace between Brady and Robert Kraft, with the quarterback towering over the Patriots owner outside the visitor’s locker room.

-Not that anything should have seemed close to normal in a drizzly Foxborough, Massachusetts, as the most anticipated match of the early NFL season approached.
+Not that anything should have seemed close to normal on a rainy night for the most anticipated match of the early NFL season.

 In the parking lots, hundreds of fans were wearing No. 12 Patriots jerseys, and there was a smattering of Buccaneers Brady kits, too.
 Josh Nelson of Burrillville, Rhode Island, went with the split look.